G-02NNL7GR5B

 44. The Harlequin Shrimp (Hymenocera elegans)

-Subject: Do not be fooled by the lovely clown-like appearance of the Harlequin Shrimp (Hymenocera elegans).
-They always remind me a little of a Stephen King’s character, more particular of the clown in the movie “IT”.
-These beautiful crustaceans predate on sea stars (starfish).
-While Echinoderms are common prey for many sea creatures, these shrimps do add a little morbid twist to their feeding behaviour: they immobilize the sea star by turning it upside down and then they start eating it alive commencing at the tip of one of the arms and slowly working their way to the victim’s central disk, keeping the victim alive and thus fresh for as long as possible.
-The “lucky” ones are those that are able to escape, by sacrificing at least one arm on which the shrimp will feed for several days.
+Harlequin Shrimp reside in cracks and crevices on the reef and are usually found in pairs, with females being larger than males.
+These beautiful crustaceans exclusively prey on sea stars (starfish).
+While Echinoderms are common prey for many sea creatures, these shrimps add a morbid twist to their feeding behaviour: they work together as a couple, combining their forces to immobilise the sea star by turning it upside down.
+Once this happens, they start eating it alive, beginning at the tip of one of the arms, consuming the tube feet and soft tissues, and slowly working their way to the victim's central disk.
+They keep the victim alive, thus keeping it fresh for as long as possible.
+The "lucky" ones are those that can escape, sacrificing at least one arm, which the shrimp will feed on for several days.

 Discover the beauty beneath the surface with our online Marine Wildlife Videography course!